ashvanip002/ninja.github.io/README.md

+Images are provided in docx file. for better information download and read the docx file.

-# ninja.github.ioIn this project I made simple site with database access feature for login and logout.
+In this project I made simple site with database access feature for login and logout.
 In project I used HTML, CSS, JS for frontend design, Python Django for backend and sqlite for database connectivity.

 The above given image is homepage to my site with login and signup function